 Potential health risks of consuming watercress

-If you are taking blood-thinners such as Coumadin (warfarin) it is important that you do not suddenly begin to eat more or fewer foods containing vitamin K, which plays a large role in blood clotting.
+For individuals taking blood-thinners such as Coumadin (warfarin) it is important not to suddenly begin eating more or fewer foods containing vitamin K, which plays an important role in blood clotting.

 If improperly stored, nitrate-containing vegetable juice may accumulate bacteria that convert nitrate to nitrite and contaminate the juice.
 High levels of nitrite can be potentially harmful if consumed.

-Consult with your physician before starting a high-nitrate diet if you have cardiovascular disease or associated risk factors.
-A high-nitrate diet may interact with certain medications such as organic nitrate (nitroglycerine) or nitrite drugs used for angina, sildenafil citrate, tadalafil, and vardenafil.3
+Consult with your doctor before starting a high-nitrate diet if you have cardiovascular disease or associated risk factors.
+A high-nitrate diet may interact with certain medications such as organic nitrate (nitroglycerine) or nitrite drugs used for angina, sildenafil citrate, tadalafil, and vardenafil.

 According to the Linus Pauling Institute at Oregon State University, very high intakes of cruciferous vegetables have been found to cause a decrease in thyroid hormone function in animals.
-There has been one reported case of an elderly woman developing severe hypothyroidism after eating an estimated 1 to 1.5 kg/day of raw bok choy for several months.
+There has been one reported case of an elderly woman developing severe hypothyroidism after eating an estimated 1 to 1.5 kilograms per day of raw bok choy for several months.

 It is the total diet or overall eating pattern that is most important in disease prevention and achieving good health.
 It is better to eat a diet with a variety than to concentrate on individual foods as the key to good health.